 Take an example below.

 John is a long-time ChartExpo user who runs a pay-per-click (PPC) agency.
 He wants to know the best day-of-the-week (DoW) the target market is actively engaging with his ads.
-And this is because he wants to reallocate a higher budget to the peak days-of-the-day (HoD).
+And this is because he wants to reallocate a higher budget to the peak days of the day (HoD).

 In our scenario, John should bid more on Saturday and Sunday.
 During these 2 days, the volume of clicks and impressions is through the roof.